April 26, 2024, 11:11 am | Read time: 2 minutes

-Do Solar Panels Only Pay Off on a South-Facing Roof?
-Is That Really True?
-There are several common misconceptions about these systems. myHOMEBOOK clarifies.
+Do photovoltaic systems only pay off on a south-facing roof?
+Is that really true?
+There are several widespread misconceptions about these systems. myHOMEBOOK clarifies.

 The demand for renewable energy has steadily increased in recent years.
 Solar energy, which can be harnessed through photovoltaic systems, is particularly popular.
 However, over the years, several misconceptions about this type of energy supply have crept into the public consciousness.